 The Internet has made the creative playing field global, so we're comparing ourselves to everyone.
-That's a lot of pressure for anyone to cope with, don't you think?
+That's a lot of pressure for anyone to cope with.

 Our egos can often hinder progress.
 Why do we allow this negativity to creep in?

-The ego’s favourite pastime is to hook itself to The One Perfect Outcome, and then it spends a great deal of energy weeping and whining when something depressingly realistic happens instead.
+The ego’s favourite pastime is to hook itself to The One Perfect Outcome.
+Then it spends a great deal of energy weeping and whining when something depressingly realistic happens instead.